 There was shock on his face at seeing her petite form through prison bars for the first time.
 He was surprised that she actually showed up and she looked... pretty.

 “What the bloody hell took you so long, Granger?” he asked her spitefully.
 “I was beginning to think that you didn’t read my plea for help a full month ago,” he growled.

 “Well apparently, they only allow people into Azkaban if they don’t want to go.
 For those of us willing, we must jump through hoops of fire, literally sign our lives away, and get everyone’s approval and signature but Merlin’s.
 So forgive me if my appearance before you isn’t timely.
 Not to mention, I didn’t have to come here at all.”

 He didn’t want to argue with her as he felt his time was running out.
 Not for him, but for his parents.

-“Seeing as how I’m technically here on official Daily Prophet business, they’ve given me a whole ten minutes.”
-She said with sarcasm.
+“Seeing as how I’m technically here on official Daily Prophet business, they’ve given me a whole ten minutes,” she replied with sarcasm.
 “But now that I have approval, I can come back as many times as I want.”

-“That’s good, because that is what I need.”
-He said as if thinking into the future.
+“That’s good, because that is what I need,” he commented, thinking into the future.